ambanum/social-networks-bot-finder/README.md

 #### Create a new conda environment

-`conda create --name botfinder python=3.9 -f environment.yml`
+`conda env create --name botfinder python=3.9 -f environment.yml`

 and activate it :